madepiet/highcharts-demos/highcharts-tooltip/README.md

 }
 ```

-###### 3.Then, on the tooltip event, I call the renderChart function for individual points of the main chart:
+#### 3. Then, on the tooltip event, I call the renderChart function for individual points of the main chart:

 ```js
 Highcharts.addEvent(